 In this regards the EBA highlights that the targets for advanced biofuels (ABs) and renewable fuels of non-biological origin (RFNBOs) should not be different.
 It is true that the multipliers for biomethane apply only for aviation and maritime while multipliers for RFNBOs apply to all transport modes.
-But any administrative artifact to change accounting of renewable energy reduces credibility and certainty for operators, investors manufacturers and buyers.
-On the contrary, the targets have a stronger political value for the whole value chain and give long term perspective and clarity to the economy.
-Moreover, advanced biofuels are too broad and sometimes vague concept.
+Yet, biogas and biomethane are the best performing renewable fuels and they achieve better greenhouse gas savings than all other advanced biofuels and low-carbon, synthetic or recycled carbon fuels.

+Moreover, "advanced biofuels" is a broad and sometimes vague definition.
 The new label of low carbon also simply adds complexities.
 Member States and investors are often lost with all solutions and possibilities.